128keaton/JSONPlayerCount/README.md

 Bukkit player count to a JSON file

+## Features:
+* Player list with avatars!
+* Compatability with older versions**
+* 'Backend' status.
+* Simple: only uses JSON (stats), Java (bukkit plugin), JavaScript/HTML/CSS (web front-end).
+* Web front-end built using Bootstrap, looks good on any screen size.
+* Player count
+* Doesn't use an API service, all in house :)

 ## Installation:
 ### From source:
 Open in Eclipse, export as JAR with libraries (lib folder)